Gardening and Cooking in Season

 The benefits of gardening are enormous and everyone who gardens finds something to meet their own needs and interests.
 In this weekly class we explore those benefits together and encourage each other to experiment, explore and have fun in the garden.
 We look at ways to improve our diets through cooking in season or growing our own food.
 No experience is required, nor is having your own garden - all levels of experience are welcomed and valuable to our group!

 The focus of our classes moves with the seasonal changes.
-In the upcoming fall session some of the topics we will cover include:
+In the upcoming winter session some of the topics we will cover include:

 We’d love to have you join our group and glory in the garden with us!